The Blog of Toledo Lucas County Public Library

 The journey, or quest as you will, to get kids to eat more veggies can be arduous, difficult, challenging, formidable and at times down right painful.
 It often seems like children have the uncanny ability to hold out indefinitely when it comes to refusing to eat healthy foods.
 You may find yourself saying things like ... "you're going to be hungry" or "you can't have a treat if you don't eat your veggies."

 There just has to be a way to get kids to eat healthier.
-And if you're reading this blog post - it is quite possible you're interested in finding creative ways to add more fruits and veggies into your family meals.
+And if you're reading this blog post - it is quite possible you're interested in finding creative ways to integrate more fruits and veggies into your family meals.

 Did you know June is National Fruit and Vegetable Month? - Who knew?